Grind Stormer: Gameplay

 Grind Stormer is a science fiction-themed vertically scrolling shoot 'em up game where players assume the role of a young secret agent assigned by the government taking control of the NA-00 space fighter craft through six stages in an effort to defeat the titular VR game, rescue the abducted players who lost against it and unveil its true purpose as the main objective.
-As far as vertical scrolling shooters go, the game initially appears to be very standard but the power-up and scoring systems change depending on the version being playeed; In Grind Stormer, players have the normal weapon layout with instant power-ups and bomb icons.
+As far as vertical scrolling shooters go, the game initially appears to be very standard but the power-up and scoring systems change depending on the version being played.
+In Grind Stormer, players have the normal weapon layout with instant power-ups and bomb icons.
 This version also has speed-up icons as well as speed-down icons, and higher value point items.
 In V・V, however, the players collect gems that allow them to choose between multiple weapons through a power meter system reminiscent of Gradius and Slap Fight instead, removing the bombs and weapon icons completely.
 This version also has a shield power-up not featured in the former version as well.

 Each version of the game features three types of weapons to choose from: Shot, Search and Missile.
-Shot is the standard vulcan weapon players start with at the beginning and can fire in different directions depending on their arrangement, however the ship's firepower increases into one large beam when the options are focused and held on at close range.
+Shot is the standard vulcan weapon players start with at the beginning and can fire in different directions depending on their arrangement, but the ship's firepower increases into one large beam when the options are focused and held on at close range.
 Search is a satellite-only weapon that turns the options into homing devices that seek out any enemies on the screen (even if they were invulnerable), and changes the ship's color into light violet once equipped.
 Missile, as the name implies, fires non-homing rockets with a high firing rate and power, while the options follow the ship in the "snake" or "shadow" style, though the item will turn the ship's color into blue once equipped.